nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris proved that we are alone in the universe.
-We weren't before his first space expedition.
+>You know how they say if you die in your dream then you will die in real life?
+In actuality, if you dream of death then Chuck Norris will find you and kill you.
 <!-- /joke -->

-*Last update: Fri, 14 May 2021 14:23:12 GMT*
+*Last update: Fri, 14 May 2021 15:25:55 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)